mythology-and-legends-in-warfare

 Wandering and Rejection: Yuan Shu, Yuan Shao, Zhang Yang

-After fleeing, Lu Bu sought shelter from various warlords.
+After fleeing Chang'an, Lu Bu sought shelter from various warlords.
 Yuan Shu refused, disgusted by his betrayals.
 Yuan Shao accepted him temporarily, and Lu Bu helped fight the Black Mountain Bandits, distinguishing himself greatly.
 But Yuan Shao grew uncomfortable with Lu Bu's discipline and methods, plotting to kill him.
 Lu Bu then sought refuge with Zhang Yang in Henei, but could not remain.
 His military value could not overcome the liability of his character.

 Betrayal of Liu Bei